 In addition to journaling before bed, you can also keep a dream journal to record your dreams upon waking.
 "Keeping a dream journal along with a day journal will help you identify what happens during the day that causes the anxiety dreams at night," Loewenberg says.

 She adds that when you record your anxiety dreams, you have the power to change the endings.
 "Remember, your dreams are a creation of your own mind so you have every right to recreate them any way you like."

 Here's how that works: "If you dream you are drowning and can't get your head to the surface to take a breath, you could have Chris Hemsworth arrive in a speedboat, pull you out of the water, and take you to the shore of Maui where you join a party already in progress thrown by the Kardashians."
 If that's not your jam, replace Hemsworth and the Kardashians with things or people that give you all the positive feels.

 "Create a positive and empowering outcome for every anxiety dream you have.
 By doing this you are basically reprogramming your subconscious to see the opportunity in struggles rather than the doom," Loewenberg says.
 This simple exercise allows you to take control of your dreams instead of letting them control you.

-Finally, make sure you have a regular relaxation routine.
-There is an app called Yoga Wake Up that can help you wake up in a more calm and relaxed manner than being jolted awake by an alarm.
-You can also practice meditation upon walking, or even just deep breathing before you get out of bed.
+Finally, make sure you have a regular relaxation and clean sleeping routine.
+You can also practice meditation before bed and upon waking.
 If you're still feeling waking anxiety after trying all of these things, it might be time to talk to your doctor or a therapist about options for managing your stress and anxiety.
-Sometimes we need assistance to get through challenges.
-After all, Oct.
-10 is World Mental Health Day, and there is absolutely no shame in asking for help.
+Sometimes we need assistance to get through challenges, and the sooner you ask for help, the sooner you can start feeling better.